TRAINING FOR AN ULTRA MARATHON

 12 to 16 Weeks

 This is where the work really begins.
 Following one of the training plans, you will begin ramping up the mileage and intensity of your training runs.
-Your weekend training runs will comprise the bulk of your mileage and will be race specific; meaning you will train to the terrain, climate, running surface, and profile of your target race.
+Your weekend training runs will make up the bulk of your mileage and will be race-specific, meaning you will train for the terrain, climate, running surface, and profile of your target race.
 Your mid-week runs will fill in the mileage and will include one good tempo run each week to improve your overall speed.
 This phase will include at least two rest days each week and will include recovery weeks throughout.
 One of the differences in ultra marathon training over traditional training is that ultra marathons are slower paced races that often include miles and miles of ascents and descents so attention is given to building up a high volume of "time on your feet" and should include a good amount of walking or power hiking as well as running.

 TAPER PHASE

 Smart runners take a Taper period.
-The training plans will graduate your mileage down to increase your rest and recovery.
+The training plans will reduce your mileage to increase your rest and recovery.
 Use this time to meditate and visualize your desired running experience.
 Get extra hours of sleep.
 Plan your race strategies, gear and clothing, drop bags, crew and pacers, blister care, etc. However tempted you may be, you must resist the urge for "just one more long run".
 It is always better to go into your race "a little under-trained than a little over-injured".

-Here's a link to Santa Clarita Runners ULTRAMARATHON TRAINING SCHEDULE GENERATOR
+Here's a link to Santa Clarita Runners ULTRAMARATHON TRAINING SCHEDULE GENERATOR based on Ultra Ladies

-that is based on the Ultra Ladies training plans.
 Just enter your race date and distance, and we do the math!